makinarocks/awesome-industrial-machine-datasets/README.md

   ![](https://img.shields.io/badge/labeled-yes-blue.svg)
   ![](https://img.shields.io/badge/time--series-yes-blue.svg)

-- [UK ERC dataset](<https://github.com/makinarocks/awesome-industrial-machine-datasets/tree/master/data-explanation/UK ERC dataset>) : This dataset records the power demand from five houses.
+- [UK DALE dataset](<https://github.com/makinarocks/awesome-industrial-machine-datasets/tree/master/data-explanation/UK ERC dataset>) : This dataset records the power demand from five houses.
 In each house we record both the whole-house mains power demand every six seconds as well as power demand from individual appliances every six seconds.
 In three of the five houses (houses 1, 2 and 5) we also record the whole-house voltage and current at 16 kHz.

   ![](https://img.shields.io/badge/sector-power-lightblue.svg)
   ![](https://img.shields.io/badge/labeled-yes-blue.svg)